-quence or out-in, which randomly varied between subjects).
-Figure 5 shows the two necklaces used (presented in random order) that have both repeated and symmetric structure.
-After watching the creation of the necklace, participants made judgments about whether or not two new necklaces (shown on the X-axis) are also allowable.
-One of the necklaces had repeated but not symmetric structure while the other had symmetric but not repeated structure.
-These judgments were made on a 0-1 slider with end-points labeled "not allowable" and "allowable".
+In the first experiment, participants (N=145) first observed the creation of an acceptable necklace.
+Figure 5 shows two necklaces (panels a and b) used which were shown to participants on separate pages (order randomized).
+These necklaces were chosen because they have both sequential and symmetric structure.
+After watching the creation of the necklace, participants were asked to judge the acceptability of two new necklaces (shown on the X-axis of Figure 5) are also acceptable.
+One of the necklaces had repeated but not symmetric structure (left) while the other had symmetric but not repeated structure (right).
+These judgments were made on a slider with 100 ticks between 0 and 1 with end-points labeled "not acceptable" and "acceptable".